AlloyTeam/sodajs/README.md

 SodaRender
 ====
-### A lite angular-like template engine for JavaScript
+### Light weight but powerful template engine for JavaScript

 ## why using SodaRender?
 >#### SodaRender is just 3KB in size.